UomMobileDevelopment/Lesson_07-material/README.md

 - PostExecute

+###  Make sure you have updated FetchWeather task and that is like then one [here](https://github.com/udacity/Sunshine-Version-2/blob/4.20_projections/app/src/main/java/com/example/android/sunshine/app/FetchWeatherTask.java)

 Note: To keep your tests working, you'll need to modify line 42 of TestFetchWeatherTask to be:

 ``` FetchWeatherTask fwt = new FetchWeatherTask(getContext()); ```